 Our August review of the markets and Solvency II discount rates.

 The funded status of the 100 largest corporate defined benefit pension plans increased by $8 billion during May as measured by the Milliman 100 Pension Funding Index (PFI).
-As of May 31, the deficit improved to $21 billion from $29 billion at the end of April due to strong investment performance.
-The funded status improvement was partially offset by liability increases due to a decrease in the benchmark corporate bond interest rates used to value pension liabilities.
-The funded ratio inched upward 0.4% in May, to 98.8%, from 98.4% at the end of April.
-This is the eighth consecutive month in which the funded ratio has improved.
+An increase in the benchmark corporate bond interest rates used to value pension liabilities led to a decrease in these liabilities, representing a gain of $10 billion for the month.
+As of May 31, the funded ratio rose upward to 107.0%, from 106.4% at the end of April, and the funded status surplus increased to $104 billion.
+The funded ratio has been at least 95% for the last fifteen months, and May marks the sixth consecutive month in which the funded ratio has improved.

 |MV||PBO||FUNDED STATUS||FUNDED PERCENTAGE|

 Note: Numbers may not add up precisely due to rounding